markSmurphy/distributed-dig/README.md

 ### no-color

-If your terminal has problems rendering the colour output then you can switch it off by using `--no-color`
+If your terminal has problems rendering the colour output then you can switch it off by using `--no-color`.

 ### version

-Prints out distributed-dig's version number.
+Prints out `distributed-dig`'s version number.

 ### help